top of page

 The key take away from this definition is the idea that in folk art, the artist is using their creative process to share how they see their community and culture.

 For today's FLGeoWeek endeavor, we want students to use their creative senses to share their understanding of their immediate surroundings.
 To do this, they will need to make some observations and think about what they see and what that means to them and their community.
-Then students will set out to create a piece of art, whether it is drawing, painting, wood work, hand crafts, music, dance or a story.
+Then students will set out to create a piece of art, whether it is drawing, painting, woodwork, hand crafts, music, dance or a story.

 The goal of this unit is to allow students to observe the world around them and use their creativity to share their impressions of what they see, smell and feel.
 They will explore how folk art can be a great way to express their unique personal sense of culture and community.
 This will spark conversations about regions, art and what it means to be a student in Florida.